TBendong/TBendong.github.io/_pages/Openings.md

 <div class="faculty-profile">
     <h4 class="section-title">Research Interests</h4>
     <p>The group focuses on <strong>modeling/monitoring, stability assessment, and control of stochastic inverter-penetrated power systems</strong>.
-Research interests include but are not limited to:</p>
+We are particularly interested in the areas, including but not limited to:</p>
     <ul>
         <li>Dynamic power system modeling, including dynamic load and inverter-based resources</li>
         <li>Inverter-penetrated power system inertia estimation and tracking</li>